danspratling/blog/content/blog/2019-12-19-adding-netlify-cms-to-your-website.md

 Netlify CMS is perfect for blogging with its simple interface and workflow but it can be expanded further if you desire.
 By adding extra collections (essentially page types or doctypes, however you've heard it called before) we can add in new functionality keeping things like blogs, pages, faqs and whatever else you might need to use separate.

-We've already created the 'blog' collection to handle our blog posts but we can create a new one to handle our pages if we want.
+We've already created the 'Blog' collection to handle our blog posts but we can create a new one to handle our pages if we want.

 ```yml
 collections: